 But I will say, like being very honest and transparent, residents don’t necessarily like quarterly inspections.

 They want their privacy, they don’t want, you know, the rental…the property management company coming inside the house and taking pictures and things like that.

 So, let’s talk about…so what I wanna do is just kind of help you consider when do…you know, when would you go in a house, what’s the appropriate number of times to get inside of a house?

 And so, I would say there are a few times that we’re going to be in a house, that a property manager is going to be in your Nashville rental house.

-So, that initial inspection before a tenant moves in, before it gets marketed, absolutely, they’re going to…they should be walking through the house, looking at everything, making sure it’s rent-ready in perfect condition.
+So, that initial inspection before a resident moves in, before it gets marketed, absolutely, they’re going to…they should be walking through the house, looking at everything, making sure it’s rent-ready in perfect condition.

 And then they’re also going to be…your management company is going to be in that house when they’re showing the property, right?